JawadAmir/MoviesApp-Android/README.md

   - Display movie item with pictures Using Glide library<br/>
   - Multi languages by detecting the language used on the phone and display the application with this language<br/>
   - Management of multiple cases:
-    - Loading of the data ( I used Lottie library for the animation view)<br/>
+    - Loading the data ( I used Lottie library for the animation view)<br/>
-    - The case Where no movie is found<br/>
+    - The case where no movie is found<br/>
     - The case where there's an error in data given by the API<br/>
     - The case where the user doesn't have the internet connection<br/>
  - The favorite feature where the user can add a movie to his favorite and display all his favorite movies<br/>